 Katsu curry doesn’t have to be made with chicken you know, a chestnut mushroom rolled in breadcrumbs can do just as well… I think… Not that I’ve ever tried chicken.
 Well I did once, I ate a chicken burger from New York Chicken & Ribs in Letchworth Garden City when I was 15 but I was so drunk, I don’t remember what it tasted like.
 Probably pretty good considering anything fried and greasy tastes amazing when you’re inebriated.

-Anyway, realising chicken katsu curry is in fact vegetarian (minus the chicken on course) I decided to give it a go.
+Anyway, realising chicken katsu curry is in fact vegetarian, (minus the chicken on course) I decided to give it a go.
 It’s not that hard to make but it can be a bit of a faff, so I tend to make double the sauce and freeze the rest for later.
-This means that when I’m feeling lazy (which is a lot), I can forget the breaded mushrooms altogether and simple pour the silky sauce over some roasted butternut squash, it’s divine and little less fiddly.
+This means that when I’m feeling lazy, (which is a lot) I can forget the breaded mushrooms altogether and simple pour the silky sauce over some roasted butternut squash, it’s divine and a little less fiddly.
 However, if you’ve never tried katsu curry, then I highly recommend you start with this mushroom version, it’s well worth getting your hands a bit messy for.

 Unlike an Indian curry, Japanese curry is a bit sweeter, not as spicy but has just enough chilli to warm through you as you eat it.
 Perfect for people afraid of a bit of heat (like my mum).
 Enjoy, or as they say in Japan 楽しんで… (I think).

 Serves 2 / Hands on time 30 mins / Total time 1 hour 10 mins / V Df ❄